Upright tilt table testing in the evaluation of syncope

 The utility of and protocol for tilt table testing will be reviewed here.
 The general evaluation of the patient with syncope and vasovagal syncope and other types of reflex (neurally-mediated) syncope is discussed separately.
 (See "Evaluation of syncope in adults" and "Reflex syncope".)

-We agree with the 2009 European Society of Cardiology indications for upright tilt table testing in the following clinical settings :
+We agree with the 2015 Heart Rhythm Society Expert Consensus Statement on the Diagnosis and Treatment of Postural Tachycardia Syndrome, Inappropriate Sinus Tachycardia, and Vasovagal Syncope and the 2009 European Society of Cardiology indications for upright tilt table testing in the following clinical settings :

 ●Recurrent episodes of syncope in the absence of organic heart disease, or in the presence of organic heart disease after cardiac causes of syncope have been excluded.